petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions.md

 {bdg-secondary}`Liferay Experience Cloud and Liferay DXP 7.4+ (on-premises)`

 CSS client extensions introduce new CSS styling to pages.
-When you deploy a CSS client extension and configure a page to use it, its CSS adds to the page's existing styling, including theme and style book settings.
+A deployed CSS client extension on a page adds to the page's existing styling, including theme and style book settings.

 Specify a CSS client extension in your `client-extension.yaml` file :